We know that you have many choices in selecting the best education for your child and we thank you for considering PUSD.

 No. You need to submit an application only if:

 Yes.
 Each applicant must submit a separate online application at www.openenrollment.info.
-All efforts will be made to ensure that families with siblings in the same grade are accepted into the same school.
+All efforts will be made to ensure that families with siblings in the same grade are accepted into the same school when choices are ranked in identical order.

 Yes.
 You may submit an application during the late application-second lottery phase, March 23-27, 2015, provided your child did not register for 2015-16 following the first lottery.
 The second random lottery is for any unfilled seats following the first lottery and like the first lottery, upon conclusion of the late application phase no waiting lists will be maintained.